-- be at least 21 years;
+- Be at least 21 years;

-- be qualified to possess a firearm under federal law;
+- Be qualified to possess a firearm under federal law;

-- be a Tennessee resident;
+- Be a Tennessee resident;

-- be a United States citizen or permanent lawful resident;
+- Be a United States citizen or permanent lawful resident;

-- submit fingerprints, photo identification;
+- Submit fingerprints, photo identification;

-- and submit a processing fee.
+- Submit a processing fee.